 Research technician: Iris Boesten

-Aim: to differentiate patient iPSCs into retinal organoids and RGCs for in vitro disease modeling
+Aim: to differentiate induced pluripotent stem cells from patients into retinal organoids and retinal ganglion cells for in vitro glaucoma disease modeling

 In collaboration with dr. Florence van Tienen, prof. dr. Bert Smeets, Toxicogenomics, UM Maastricht

-The best cells to be used in in vitro glaucoma disease models are the retinal ganglion cells from the patients themselves.
-To make patient-derived retinal ganglion cells, we turn blood cells into induced pluripotent stem cells and then stimulate these cells to develop into retina-like structures.
-Iris Boesten recently succeeded in generating these retinal organoids which contain retinal ganglion cells.
+The best cells to use in in vitro glaucoma disease models are the retinal ganglion cells from the patients themselves.
+To make patient-derived retinal ganglion cells, we turn blood cells into induced pluripotent stem cells and then stimulate these cells to develop into three-dimensional tissue cultures which resemble the retina.
+We recently succeeded in generating these retinal organoids which contain retinal ganglion cells.
 Efforts are now directed towards further maturation and isolation of the retinal ganglion cells.
-As soon as well-differentiated retinal ganglion cells are available, we will use them in our glaucoma models in the other research projects.
+As soon as well-differentiated retinal ganglion cells are available, we will use them in our in vitro glaucoma models in the other research projects.

 Vacancy for a postdoc (4 years)